blueninj0r/sicp/chapter1.md

 ---

 Under applicative order, the parser will try and expand the square-iter function infinitely.
 This is not an issue with the way the if special form is parsed.

+1.7
+---

+For very small numbers, the tolerance value will not be small enough.
+We'll very quickly return an acceptable value or even return immediately if the numbers are small enough.

+For very large numbers, issues caused by rounding will introduce problems when squaring the guess value.
+(Potentially not a problem.)
+The other issue with large numbers is that it can take a very long time for guesses to approach a difference of less than the threshold once the increments become relatively small.